ExpertClick Affiliate Program Offers Holiday Bonuses and Annual Royalties

 About ExpertClick

-For over 40 years, ExpertClick has connected experts with journalists through the Yearbook of Experts, Authorities & Spokespersons.
+For more than 40 years, ExpertClick has connected experts with journalists through the Yearbook of Experts, Authorities & Spokespersons.
 Trusted by major media outlets, ExpertClick helps members enhance their visibility with online pressrooms, news release distribution, and strategic media exposure.